wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-web-apis-power-apps/includes/03-create-custom-connector-with-api-management.md

 > [!NOTE]
 > If you want to use Azure API Management and Power Apps throughout the exercises in this module you will need to follow a couple of steps.
 >
-> The first is to download the web API files from GitHub and provision and deploy them to API Management using the instructions included in the README file.
+> The first is to [download the web API files from GitHub][artifacts], unzip the archive, and provision and deploy them to API Management using the instructions included in the README file.
 >
 > The second is Power Apps requires either a Microsoft 365 license or a free trial.
 Learn more about your licensing options.
 [Microsoft products include Microsoft Power Apps and Power Automate][pa pricing].